Monday, July 7, 2025 — Zoom

 Did you miss a past monthly meeting that interested you?
 Click here to go to our monthly meeting archive.

-350 Wisconsin monthly meetings are open to the public.
-Typically held the first Monday of the month, they offer an opportunity to be inspired by outstanding speakers and get to know our diverse group of climate activists.
-Monthly meetings currently take place on Zoom but remain a great way to learn about what 350 Wisconsin does, meet other 350’ers, and find the best place to plug in to the action.
+Typically held on the first Monday of the month, 350 Wisconsin monthly meetings are open to the public.
+Some are hybrid and some exclusively on Zoom.
+Either way, they’re a great chance to be inspired by outstanding speakers, learn about what 350 Wisconsin does, meet other 350’ers, and find the best place to plug in to the action.
 Please join us!